ByNoMeans/Bash-Prompt/README.md

 all of which are stored in the `.bash_aliases` file.

-Additionally, the git aliases use git-completion, so their usage would parallel exactly that of not using the alias in the first place.
+Additionally, the git aliases use git-completion, tab works like always.

 ## Tips